 - 2 tablespoons olive oil + more for lightly coating chicken

 - 1/2 cup dry white wine (can sub chicken stock)

 - 1/2 cup water

-- 4 Tbsp Dijon mustard, smooth or whole grain or a mixture of both
+- 4 tablespoons Dijon mustard, smooth, whole grain, or a mixture of both

 - 1 teaspoon dried thyme

 1 Cut chicken breasts and pound thin: Remove chicken breasts from package and sprinkle with salt.
 Remove the tenderloin from each breast and set aside.
 Cut each chicken breast into 3 pieces, approximately the same size.
 Coat with just a little olive oil.